 - Meconium staining: Distress can cause the fetus to pass meconium stool into the amniotic fluid (10).

-- Five-minute Apgar score is less than 7: A test that measures the newborn’s health based on the heart rate, breathing, muscle tone, reflex response, and color (11).
-Ideally, the five-minute Apgar scores should be between 8 and 10, and babies scoring less could not be breathing deeply and need oxygen supply.
+- Low five-minute Apgar score: A test that measures the newborn’s health based on the heart rate, breathing, muscle tone, reflex response, and color (11).
+Ideally, the five-minute Apgar scores should be between 8 and 10, and babies scoring less could not be breathing deeply and may need oxygen supply.

 - Emergency c-section